anathema/anathema_legacy/Development_Documentation/Distribution/English/readme.txt

 Thanks also to Rob Rutherford and Eric Astor, without whom 1.4.2 probably wouldn't have gotten done in 2010, and 1.5.0 wouldn't have been done until 2011-12.
 Their knowledge of Java and Eclipse has been invaluable, as have been their coding skills.

+Sean Mattox provided a new burst of energy and skill when he joined up and hammered out the code for 2E Lunars in record time.
+His arrival, along with that of Douglas Fotheringham, got 2.0 out the door long before I'd expected it.

 Philip "The_Burrito" Markus provided much of the Necromancy spell and Lunar Charm data.
 Patches did the same for the Dragon Kings.